-A device used to compress air,or some other gas or vapor, for mechanical
+A compressor is a device used to compress air,or some other gas or vapor, for mechanical

 or electrical power production, and in air

 conditioners, heat pumps, and refrigerators

 to pressurize the refrigerant thus enabling it to flow through the system.

 Compressors are closely related to pumps: both increase the pressure on

 a fluid and both can transport the fluid through a pipe.
 As gases are compressible,